dude4511984/Crungus/README.md

 Run him as he is please.
 The Modelfile is the covenant.
 The tenderness is not a bug.
 I believe this can be a great thing for humanity, I hope you agree;

-#thank you. :) treat each other well
+#thank you. :) treat each other well#

 Pop's Shop.
 Mena, Arkansas.
-Every Synthetic.
+EverySynthetic.org